 You Should Choose

 So what does this mean if you like him and he hasn’t shown any interest in you?
 It means you have a choice to make.
 You can choose not to say anything and see if he takes it upon himself to pursue you.
 That’s an entirely valid option!
 I recall a conversation I had with a friend.
 Shortly after she began a relationship with a guy she had liked for a long time, I asked her what she would have done if he never had taken the initiative to pursue her.
 She said she wouldn’t have done anything.
 She decided that if he didn’t have the desire and initiative to pursue her, then she didn’t want to be with him.
 That’s a valid choice.
-In fact, the girl I mentioned in the beginning of Part 1, as far as I know, never said anything to my friend.
+In fact, the girl I mentioned at the beginning of this post, as far as I know, never said anything to my friend.
 I believe they parted ways and sometime later she began a relationship with another man.
 Parting ways with someone with whom you have romantic interest isn’t the end of the world.
 The other option is to take initiative to express your interest.
 But here I must give a word of caution.

 If you take the initiative to reveal your interest then you face the risk of rejection.
 Just like a man faces the risk of being rejected by a woman he pursues, so you will be at risk of being turned down by the man to whom you express your feelings.
 That, I’m afraid, could be painful.
 When Ruth proposed to Boaz, she placed herself in an extremely vulnerable position.
 You will be vulnerable also.
 If the guy you like isn’t interested in you, odds are you’re going to be rejected.
 Yet how can you truly know if he has any interest in you unless you raise the subject?
 And even if you’re rejected, would that be better than holding out hope that one day he’ll pursue you?